infosecfolks/vulnerable_ecommerce_app/README.md

-# vulnerable_ecommerce_app
+# Vulnerable_ecommerce_app
-This is vulnerable ecommerce application built on docker environment using PHP and Mysql technologies.
+This vulnerable e-commerce application is built in a Docker environment using Apache, PHP, and MySQL technologies.
+It is intended solely for educational purposes to practice penetration testing.
+Do not attempt these techniques on real-world applications without proper consent from the application owners.

 Follow the below steps to deploy it as docker in your machine.

 > [!TIP]
-> We recommend to use Kali linux as your base machine to run this docker containers, as it is already pack with required tools for learning penetration testing.
+> We recommend using Kali Linux as your base OS for running these Docker containers, as it comes pre-installed with the essential tools for learning penetration testing!

-## Installing and enabling docker
+## Steps to Install and enable docker

 > [!NOTE]
 > If you don't have docker installted in your machine you can follow this below steps, otherwise skip to Building and running docker containers